 There are two classes of NRI-2.0 projects, with differing requirements and budget ranges.
-While there will not be a separate competition for the two classes, they will be evaluated using different criteria.
+While there will not be a separate competition for the two classes, they will be evaluated using somewhat different criteria.

-Foundational (FND) projects focus on research into technologies that directly support one or more of the themes of the NRI-2.0 program.
+Foundational (FND) projects focus on fundamental research into technologies that directly support the vision of the NRI-2.0 program.
 Such projects should lead to transformative approaches that address scientific or technology gaps that currently limit the development, use, or acceptance of co-robots in society.
 Proposals should clearly explain how the proposed results will further the overall program vision of ubiquitous co-robots.
-Foundational projects will be in the range of \$350,000 - \$750,000 in total budget, with durations of up to three years.
+Foundational projects will be in the range of \$250,000 to \$750,000 in total budget, with durations of up to three years.

-Integrative (INT) projects focus on research leading to complete co-robotic systems.
-The focus of these projects should be on the innovative integration of technologies.
-Integrative projects need to address more than one of the NRI-2.0 program themes or subthemes, and must include evaluation on physical robots, preferably in real-world settings.
-These projects should have a longer-term vision, with objectives that could not be attained simply by a collection of smaller projects provided with similar resources.
+Integrative (INT) projects focus on research in the innovative integration of technologies leading to complete co-robotic systems that support the vision of the NRI-2.0 program.
+Integrative projects must include rigorous evaluation on physical robots, preferably in real-world settings.
+This evaluation should follow the scientific methodology, including statement of the formal hypotheses, controlled experiments, evaluation metrics, and statistical analyses of the results.
+Integrative projects should have a longer-term vision, with objectives that could not be attained simply by a collection of smaller projects provided with similar resources.
 The overall impact to the science of the NRI-2.0 program should be greater than the sum of each individual investigator contributions.
-Integrative projects should include multiple PIs, preferably from different disciplines.
-Integrative projects will be in the range of \$500,000 -\$1,500,000 in total budget, with durations of up to four years.
+Integrative projects should include multiple Pls, preferably from different disciplines.
+Integrative projects will be in the range of \$500,000 to \$1,500,000 in total budget, with durations of up to four years.